Explore remote Angkorian period temples and forgotten cultural treasures

 - Parking: car, motorcycle, minibus/van and bus

-- Visiting the temples! – Banteay Chhmar is the 4th largest temple dating from the Angkorian period after Preah Khan (in Kampong Svay), Angkor Thom and Angkor Wat being the largest temple.
+Visiting the temples! – Banteay Chhmar is the 4th largest temple dating from the Angkorian period after Preah Khan (in Kampong Svay), Angkor Thom and Angkor Wat being the largest temple.
 There are nine satellite temples as part of the temple complex.
-In addition, Banteay Torp, another intriguing temple well-worth seeing is about 12 kilometers south of the main temple.
+In addition, Banteay Torp temple is another intriguing temple well-worth seeing, it is about 12 kilometres south of the main temple.
+If your budget allows, we would recommend the hire a local tour guide to show you around the temple complex, who will guide you through the site and explain the history and development of the site.
+With the guide, you are allowed to visit some of the parts of the site where restoration work is taking place (please note that this only applies during the periods when such a work is being undertaken).

 Banteay Chhmar is located in Banteay Meanchey province in the Northwest of Cambodia.
 You can access this site by National Road #5 or #6 from Phnom Penh, Battambang and Siem Reap driving by bus, mini bus or taxi.
 If you are travelling by bus stop at Sisophon = Banteay Meanchey town.
 Sisophon is located at the junction of Highways #5 and #6.
 It is a major transit point between Phnom Penh, Battambang Siem Reap and Poipet (Thai border).
 Buses and taxis to/from Sisophon are available all day.
 It should not be a problem getting to Sisophon.
 From Phnom Penh to Sisophon it is about an 8 hour drive.
 Sisophon is 2 hours from Siem Reap and about 1 hour from Poipet.